failex234/SimpleServerClient/README.md

 ### SimpleServerClient ###
-Offers very simple and easy-to-use Java classes for Client-Server-Client or just Server-Client applications.
+Offers very simple and easy-to-use Java classes for Client-Server-Client or just Server-Client applications doing all the work for connection setup, reconnection, timeout, keep-alive, etc. in the background.

 # How to use THE SERVER
 ```java